 Not only a rockstar but a coked-out big-haired leopard-print-spandex-wearing 80’s rockstar.
-Is this what Def Leppard ate on the road?
+Do you think Def Leppard ate Clif Mojo Crunch on the road?

 Clif Bar is too big and they have compromised the integrity of their products in order to sell more.
 All Clif products now contain syrups and sweeteners.

 Maybe this is a problem I’ll run into as I grow Dirtballs.
 Many food companies start out pure and eventually convert to the industrial doctrine of overprocessed sweeteners and binders.

 Consumers associate CLIF with health, though, so it’s problematic that they violate people’s trust by including unhealthy ingredients.

 As a rule, I avoid products that have too many sweeteners.
 Natural stuff like honey and coconut sugar are acceptable, but any syrup or cane sugar will usually make me avoid a product.